mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_create.md

 _ports:_ An array of required port resources on the host.
 To generate one or more arbitrary free ports for each application instance, pass zeros as port values.
 Each port value is exposed to the instance via environment variables `$PORT0`, `$PORT1`, etc.  Ports assigned to running instances are also available via the task resource.

-_taskRateLimit:_  Number of new tasks this app may spawn per second in response to terminated tasks.
-This prevents frequently failing apps from spamming the cluster.

 _taskRunning:_ [Integer] the number of tasks running for this application definition.
 This parameter can not be set.

 _tasksStaged:_ [Integer] the number of tasks staged to run.
 This parameter can not be set.

 _uris:_ [Array[String]] uris defined here are resolved, before the application gets started.
 If the application has external dependencies, they should be defined here.

-_healthChecks:_ [[Array[HealthCheck]] healt checks are sensing elements to the health of the application.
+_healthChecks:_ [[Array[HealthCheck]] Methods of probing a task to determine its health.
 An application is considered healthy, if all instances are running and all health checks pass.
-To use this feature, the application needs either a http endpoint or a tcp socket to listen to.
+To use this feature, tasks need either an http endpoint or a tcp socket to listen to.

 _dependencies:_ [Array[String]] an application can have dependencies to other applications.
-The correct dependecy order can be insured via the start/stops and especially upgrades of the application.
+An order is derived from the dependencies for performing start/stop and upgrade of the application.
-E.g. an application /a relies on the services /b which itself relies on /c.
+For example, an application /a relies on the services /b which itself relies on /c.
 To start all 3 applications, first /c is started than /b than /a.

 _upgradeStrategy:_ [UpgradeStrategy] during an upgrade all instances of an application get replaced by a new version.
 The minimumHealthCapacity defines the minimum number of healthy nodes, that do not sacrifice overall application purpose.